 2. Upon check in, kindly ask the airline customer service agent for an aisle seat, if you don’t already have one.

 – Side note: When I was 18 years old, I got a job with Hawaiian Airlines as a customer service agent in LAX.
 (I loved that job!)
-One of my duties was to check folks in at the ticket counter, tag their bags and provide them with a seating assignment.
-And because we used big planes that had plenty of middle seats, often times, people asked to change to a different seat.
+One of my duties was to check folks in at the ticket counter, tag their bags and provide them with a seat assignment.
+Because we used big planes that had plenty of middle seats, often times, people asked to change to a different seat.
 Admittedly, the passengers who smiled and were extra polite won me over the most.
-I remember going above and beyond for some of them, including free upgrades to first class!
+I remember going above and beyond for some of them, including gifting free upgrades to first class!
 (What can I say; I’m a sucker for a genuine smile!)
-Moral of the story: It never hurts to ask.
-And if you do ask, be extra super sweet about it!
-A little charm can go a long way.
+Moral of the story: It never hurts to ask, and if you do ask, be extra super sweet about it.
+A little charm can go a long way!